From Good to Great: 4 Ways World-Class Leaders are Wired!

 Believe it or not, I had to fire the first GM I hand-picked for Fitness Quest 10… and I loved the guy!
 Unfortunately, it wasn’t the right fit, and the problem was this: Without him, I was back to being a one-man wrecking crew in dire need of help.
 I’d have prospective clients come in the door, and I couldn’t even acknowledge them because I was knee-deep in sessions.
 Instead of dwelling on this “problem,” I sought a resolution.
 That whole no-manager situation eventually led me to finding Julie Wilcox (we just so happened to pluck her from Nordstrom of all places), who is a client-turned-manager and has been an integral part of what I’ve done for more than 10 years now.

 The road to world class is not perfectly paved.
 From speed bumps to stop lights, obstacles will get in your way.
 It’s how you react to them that defines you as a leader.
-World-class leaders view problems as the opportunity to create beneficial rearrangements and put the pieces together to maximize those new arrangements.
+World-class leaders view problems as opportunities for beneficial rearrangements and put the pieces together to maximize those new arrangements.

 #3.
 90% of the Battle Is Showing Up